 - 2 tablespoons minced cilantro leaves

-- Return soup to pot, add remaining broth, and heat over medium heat.
+Return soup to pot, add remaining broth, and heat over medium heat.
 Stir in chicken pieces and hominy.
 Lower heat so that mixture simmers gently; cook 15 minutes or until hominy is tender and flavorful.
+When about 5 minutes are left, fold in the chicken.
 Taste soup, and add sea salt as needed.
 When soup is ready, fold in lime juice and cilantro.

 Meanwhile, prep toppings.
 A squeeze of lime will take the spicy edge off the radishes and prevent the avocado from browning.
 Sprinkle with sea salt.